malaffoon/RDW_Schema/README.md

 OR
 RDW_Schema$ ./gradlew migrateReporting (or migratereporting_test)
 OR
-RDW_Schema$ ./gradlew migrateAll (migrates the dev and test instances for the schemas)
+RDW_Schema$ ./gradlew migrateAll (migrates the dev instances for the schemas)
 ```

 #### To wipe out the schema